 ISO 26000 PPO Surveys to ISO member bodies

-In parallel, the ISO 26000 PPO has conducted annual surveys of the National Standards Bodies (NSBs) and a lot of feedback has been provided to the PPO and ISO with regards to how uptake of ISO 26000 can be further supported.
+In parallel, the former ISO 26000 PPO has conducted annual surveys of the National Standards Bodies (NSBs) to identify how uptake of ISO 26000 could be supported.

 Some interesting findings from the 2016 survey has been compiled in presentation but also summarized: